 We particularly welcome papers that address some of the key challenges in the field, such as, synthesizing code from declarative specifications • supporting extensible languages and language embedding • ensuring correctness and other nonfunctional properties of generated code • proving generators correct • improving error reporting with domain-specific error messages • reasoning about generators • handling variability-induced complexity in product lines • providing efficient interpreters and execution languages • human factors in developing and maintaining generators

-This year, GPCE seriously encourages submissions about empirical evaluations of generative software with special considerations during reviewing.
-See website for details.
+GPCE encourages submissions about empirical evaluations of generative software, and such papers will be given special consideration during reviewing.
+See the web site for details.